learning-zone/nodejs-basics/README.md

 C:\>node read_file.js
 ```
 #### Q. What is JIT and how is it related to Node.js?
+Node.js has depended on the V8 JavaScript engine to provide code execution in the language.
+The V8 is a JavaScript engine built at the google development center, in Germany.
+It is open source and written in C++.
+It is used for both client side (Google Chrome) and server side (node.js) JavaScript applications.
+A central piece of the V8 engine that allows it to execute JavaScript at high speed is the JIT (Just In Time) compiler.
+This is a dynamic compiler that can optimize code during runtime.
+When V8 was first built the JIT Compiler was dubbed FullCodegen.
+Then, the V8 team implemented Crankshaft, which included many performance optimizations that FullCodegen did not implement.

+The `V8` was first designed to increase the performance of the JavaScript execution inside web browsers.
+In order to obtain speed, V8 translates JavaScript code into more efficient machine code instead of using an interpreter.
+It compiles JavaScript code into machine code at execution by implementing a JIT (Just-In-Time) compiler like a lot of modern JavaScript engines such as SpiderMonkey or Rhino (Mozilla) are doing.
+The main difference with V8 is that it doesn’t produce bytecode or any intermediate code.

 #### Q. What is difference between put and patch?
 #### Q. List types of Http requests supported by Node.js.
 #### Q. Why to use Express.js?